WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Claudine Auger, Luigi Pistilli and Claudio Camaso

-Regarded by many as Mario Bava's feature to start the slasher film industry running, A Bay of Blood (1971) is one step away from his usual giallo build and one foot towards the stalk and slash fare; it is devoid of mystery, but in its place are multiple suspects and an interweaving plot full of twists leading to blood running like water, all for the purpose of thrills rather than solid story or character development.
+Regarded by many as Mario Bava's feature that got the slasher film industry running, A Bay of Blood (1971) is one step away from his usual giallo build and one foot towards the stalk-and-slash fare; it is devoid of mystery, but in its place are multiple suspects and an interweaving plot full of twists leading to blood running like water, all for the purpose of thrills rather than solid story or character development.
 This fact help many to consider Bay as one of the first few films to act as the basis for slasher films, especially if one would point out that teenage victims here were just randomly tossed in to heighten the count, which further staples this gore movie with its surprises and over-the-top violence that even by today's standards is deliciously brutal, a full-on proto-slasher.

 Production-wise, Mario Bava delivers a gothic tone to the film, a familiar trait found on most of his works.
 The old mansion provides enough creaks and dark shadows to hide unforeseen dangers, and too the macabre take on showcasing the corpses with shots of unblinking eyes squirmed with water life.
 The film boasts a luxurious looking lake and backwoods, which again staples a familiar territory of lone victims being killed off in an uncharted and near abandoned location.
 The pacing of the story makes a nice flow for a convulsed plotting, taking its time to point out who's behind who and how he or she have been thrown into the fray.
 Some great gore effects and a fairly tense soundtrack have also authenticated this film's unsettling atmosphere and somewhat morbid humor, slapping us with shocks and unsuspected turns that either tenses the situation or make us laugh at its obscurity.
 And I meant the latter on this film's somewhat bizarre ending.